Egypt's Sisi cruises towards victory in subdued election

 "We love Egypt.
 It's important to take part," she said.

-She said the new capital, which some criticise for its $58 billion price tag at a time when Egypt's debt is surging, was necessary for development.
+She said the new capital, which some question for its $58 billion price tag at a time when Egypt's debt is surging, was necessary for development.

-Critics say the election is a sham and former general Sisi's popularity has been eroded amid a grinding economic crisis and a decade-long crackdown on dissidents.
+Critics say the election is a sham and that former general Sisi's popularity has been eroded amid a slow-burning economic crisis and the decade-long crackdown on dissent.

-Sisi's human rights record has come under fire as tens of thousands, many from Mursi's Muslim Brotherhood, have been jailed over the past decade.
-The government has sought to address these issues, including by opening a national dialogue and releasing some prominent prisoners.
+The government's media body has said the vote was a step towards political pluralism and authorities have denied violations of electoral rules.

-Sisi says stability and security are paramount, a message that resonated with some voters that spoke to Reuters.
+Authorities have sought to address criticism of its record with steps including by opening a national dialogue and releasing some prominent prisoners.

-The government's media body has said the elections are a step towards political pluralism and authorities have denied violations of electoral rules.
+Sisi says stability and security are paramount, a message that resonated with some voters that spoke to Reuters at a time when Egypt is faced with two wars on its borders, in the Gaza Strip and Sudan.

-On Monday, the National Election Authority said that turnout on the first two days of voting had reached about 45%, surpassing that of the last presidential election in 2018, however critics cast doubt on these figures.
+On Monday, the National Election Authority said turnout on the first two days of voting had reached about 45%, surpassing that of the last presidential election in 2018, though some expressed surprise at the figure given widespread apathy.

-Reuters reporters who have been covering the elections in Cairo, Giza, Suez, and al-Arish over the last three days have witnessed crowds in front of polling stations, some being bussed in, but a relative trickle of citizens casting their votes.
+Reuters reporters who have been covering the elections in Cairo, Giza, Suez and the Sinai Peninsula over the last three days have witnessed crowds in front of polling stations, some being bussed in, but a relative trickle of citizens casting their votes.

 "Each time Egyptians are asked to vote they are poorer than the last time, and Sisi is less popular, yet turnout is on the rise?
 No one, not even Sisi's few remaining supporters, believes this is a real election," said Timothy E. Kaldas, a policy fellow at Tahrir Institute for Middle East Policy.